 Each week, they pick an image from one of their customers and award them “Photo of the Week” on Instagram.
 To showcase this and keep their feed looking beautiful, they hide the user-generated post behind their on-brand photo in a carousel post.

-Get started on saving time and energy on your own social media management!
+Get started on creating Instagram content that rocks!
 Check out our free trial of Agorapulse to help you schedule, track, and measure all your social media efforts.